 When a fitness enthusiast is in a calorie deficit, their body will burn anything it has stored to produce energy.
 This includes both fat and muscle.
 The best way to avoid this and maintain muscle mass is simply to eat enough protein.

-How much protein is enough?
-Nutritionists say that people need 10-35% of their daily calories to come from protein.
+Nutritionists recommend that people should get 10-35% of their daily calories from protein to meet their dietary needs.
 In the average person, that amounts to 0.7 to 1g of protein per pound of body weight.

 However, research from the International Journal of Sports Nutrition and Exercise Metabolism found that those measurements were not enough for resistance-trained athletes like bodybuilders.
 Instead, they recommend that people who are used to weight training increase their protein macros to 1 to 1.4g of protein per pound, even during a cutting phase.